Judge to decide if Scott Peterson victim of jury misconduct - KESQ

 Attorney Cliff Gardner, who alleges juror Richelle Nice was biased and lied to get on the jury that convicted Peterson in 2004, said it was a mistake not to question Nice after she indicated on a jury questionnaire that she couldn’t stick solely to evidence at trial and avoid preexisting opinions from influencing her verdict.

-“Was that a mistake?”
-San Mateo County Superior Court Judge Anne-Christine Massullo asked.
-“Isn’t that what lawyers are supposed to do?”
+“She checked she couldn’t be fair,” San Mateo County Superior Court Judge Anne-Christine Massullo said.
+“He never even followed up.”

-Gardner said he thought defense lawyers believed Nice’s answer was an error on the questionnaire but agreed they should have followed up.
-But he said it reinforced his argument that she was gunning for Peterson.
+Gardner said he thought defense lawyers believed Nice’s answer was an error on the questionnaire but agreed it was a mistake not to ask about it.
+But he said her response reinforced his argument that she was gunning for Peterson.

 “It seems astonishing to me,” Gardner said.
 “It seems absolutely consistent with the idea that she had some kind of predetermined bias in the case and she was talking about it there.”